 This value represents an application (or upper layer) specified protocol identifier.
 This value is passed to SCTP by its upper layer and sent to its peer.
 This identifier is not used by SCTP but can be used by certain network entities, as well as by the peer application, to identify the type of information being carried in this DATA chunk.
-This field must be sent even in fragmented DATA chunks (to make sure it is available for agents in the middle of the network).
-Note that this field is NOT touched by an SCTP implementation; therefore, its byte order is NOT necessarily big endian.
-The upper layer is responsible for any byte order conversions to this field.
+This field MUST be sent even in fragmented DATA chunks (to make sure it is available for agents in the middle of the network).
+Note that this field is not touched by an SCTP implementation; the upper layer is responsible for the host to network byte order conversion of this field.